zjy-Felix/Felix/_pages/about.md

 **Working in Progress**
 Weekly EV Charging model, with C. Yano, Y. Kuo, and J. Han.

-I am very fortunate to be supervised by Prof. Kuo Yong-Hong and Prof. Candace A. Yano (summer research) and Prof. Wang Zhengli.
+I am very fortunate to be supervised by Prof. Yong-Hong Kuo, Prof. Candace A. Yano from 2025 summer, and Prof. Zhengli Wang from 2024 summer.

 <footer>